 - Fast ROI.
 Since retrofitting your equipment involves a fraction of the cost of replacing your equipment, you can achieve a return on your investment in one to three years.

 - Rebates.
 When you are evaluating retrofit options, consult your utility company to see if they are offering rebates.
-In some cases, they will even match the rebate to the amount you save in energy costs, allowing you to realize an even faster ROI.

 The options available to you for retrofitting will depend on the type of HVAC equipment you have and your climate zone.
 Chillers and packaged rooftop units (RTUs) are some of the best candidates for retrofitting.
 Here are some of the technology options you can install to save energy:

 Retrofit options for chillers:

 - Replace old screw compressors and semi-hermetic reciprocating compressors with new high-efficiency screw compressors.
 These new models can greatly decrease the power consumed by the chiller to save energy.
 There are options for systems with high-condensing temps and low condensing temps.

 - For air-cooled chillers, you can add condenser fan controls that incorporate floating high pressure controls with variable frequency drive operation.
 These controls enable the compressor to do less work, so you save energy.

 Retrofit options for packaged heating and cooling systems: